connxio/docs/docs/Adapters/Inbound Adapters/event-grid.md

 >`https://cmh-messagehub-apim-prod.azure-api.net/api/eventgrid?subscription-key=xxxx-xxxx-xxx-xxxx-xxxx&ConfigCorrelationId=xxxx-xxxx-xxx-xxxx`

-Where **subscription-key** refers to your authentication key supplied by your ConnXio representative, and **ConfigCorrelationId** refers to the Id of the integration in the portal.
+Where **subscription-key** refers to your authentication key supplied by your Connxio representative, and **ConfigCorrelationId** refers to the Id of the integration in the portal.

 ## Retry